-Congress recently passed a resolution that that will go a long way in addressing childhood hunger, which has grown to even more alarming rates during COVID-19.
+Congress recently passed a resolution that that will help address childhood hunger, which has grown to even more alarming rates during COVID-19.

-The Pandemic Electronic Benefit Transfer Program (P-EBT), which provides families an EBT card to purchase food to replace the school meals their children are missing while learning remotely, has been extended through Sept.
-30, 2021.
+The Pandemic Electronic Benefit Transfer Program (P-EBT), which provides families an EBT card to purchase food to replace the school meals their children are missing while learning remotely, has been extended through the 2020-21 school year.

-Since its implementation, we have heard from families about the importance of P-EBT, saying it has helped them afford adequate food for their children.
+We have heard from many families about the importance of P-EBT.
+Parents say this critical benefit has helped them afford adequate food for their children.
 Already, the program has lifted at least 2.7 million children out of hunger, according to the Food Research Action Center (FRAC).

 The U.S. Department of Agriculture also extended child nutrition waivers to the end of the school year to make it easier for school districts to feed children while schools are operating on remote or hybrid schedules.
 This includes allowing parents to pick up meals, providing several meals at one time and providing meals free to all students.